 You can try the baby powder treatment.
 Sprinkle baby(talcum) powder on the stain, covering well with a heavy layer.
 Let sit over night.
 Brush all powder off with a suede brush.
 Repeat if needed.
 This worked for me when I got movie popcorn butter from the dispenser on the sleeve of my suede jacket.
-It also worked to remove a salad dressing stain from a suede skirt.
-If all the powder does not brush off, tumble the item in the dryer with an old towel on the air cycle.
-This will remove all traces of powder.
-This worked for me.
-Hope it helps.

 I dropped a cupcake on my suede shoe.
 How do I remove the stain?